MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/autodesk-recap-photo.md

     ![Object option](media/recap-photo1.PNG "Object option")

-2. You will be prompted to click anywhere to add photos.
-Click anywhere and then add the photos that you wish to use to create your 3D model.
+2. Click anywhere, as prompted, and then add the photos you want to use to create your 3D model.
 Once you have your photos imported, click **Create**.

     ![Create button](media/recap-photo2.PNG "Create button")